 The Western Symphony Orchestra has engaged with Music Celebrations International to manage all logistical components of the tour, including ground transportation, housing, most meals, concert arrangements, and visits to cultural landmarks and museums.
 MCI has a sterling reputation and decades of experience in managing international travel for academic and professional ensembles.

-Costs for this once-in-a-lifetime tour are calculated on a per-student basis, and amount to $2,452 for each participant.
-That amounts to $155,244 for 47 students (the maximum our ground transportation will allow).
-Our goal is to limit the financial responsibilities of our students to no more than $800 each, which leaves $77,644 to be raised.
-Airfare is not included in these costs, as discussions are underway with several airlines to get seats donated.
+Costs for this once-in-a-lifetime tour are calculated on a per-student basis, and amount to $3,652 for each participant.
+That amounts to $175,000 for 47 students (the maximum our ground transportation will allow).
+Our goal is to limit the financial responsibilities of our students to no more than $2,000 each, which leaves $81,000 to be raised. $2,000 represents a major financial hardship for many students, so any funding that is raised beyond our goal will be refunded directly to them to ease the financial burden of this opportunity.

 Monday, June 22, 2020